chinmayrelkar/dogpool/Readme.md

 ### Setting up the database

-Dogpool uses GORM with MySQL.
+Dogpool uses GORM.
 Set up your database connection like this:

 ```